 Diagnosing Brain Injuries

 Your doctor can tell whether you have a brain injury by doing a series of tests.
 You may be asked questions to check your memory, concentration, problem-solving ability, and other brain functions.
-To see if there's an injury and to find where it's located, you may have a brain scan called a CT or MRI.
+If you have long-lasting or more severe symptoms, you may have a brain scan called a CT or MRI.

 Brain Injuries and Memory